DNXLabs/terraform-aws-audit-buckets/README.md

  -  AWS Config centralized bucket for Audit accounts
  -  Encrypted Bucket to save audit  logs

-In addition you have the option to specifies:
+In addition, you have the option to specify:
  - How many days before transitioning files to Infrequent-Access (IA)
  - How many days before transitioning files to Glacier